 Who doesn’t love a good ‘Fast and Furious’ saga?
 Well, SaaS startup owners may be an exception.
 With less than half of startups making it to their fifth year, the case of scaling too fast and too furious is common.
 However, a matter that is much less frequently raised is the right strategy for scaling sales.
 And since there’s no business growth without sales growth, we think this issue deserves some attention.
 Lights out, and away we go then!

 Just as F1 drivers know the track way ahead of each race, your sales teams need an organized way of tracking leads and buyers that will navigate them to won deals.
 They need a well-established, repeatable, and agile sales pipeline.

 What is a sales pipeline?

 A sales pipeline is a visual representation of different sales funnel stages that sales reps use to track their deals from start to close.
 And just like a sports racing track, the pipeline has clearly defined pit stops along the way, where the sales professionals stop, review what they’ve done so far, and get ready for the road ahead.

-Get the best ride in the hood (aka a CRM)
+Get the best ride in the hood (aka sales pipeline CRM software)